ratwolfzero/Weierstrass/README.md

 Visualizing such a fractal object poses challenges — zooming in reveals ever more oscillations without any smoothening.
 To explore this phenomenon interactively, I developed a Python visualization featuring a manual zoom slider functioning like a microscope.

-Starting from a broad view (±2 units), you can zoom in as deeply as ±0.00025 units.
+Starting from a broad view, you can zoom in as deeply as ±0.00025 units.
 The plot dynamically updates its sampling density to keep the curve smooth at every scale.
 The y-axis rescales automatically to highlight the local amplitude of oscillations clearly.

 ---